sunluelectric/project-raspi-firealarm/README.md

 sudo apt install python3-tflite-runtime
 ```

-Open the python terminal using `python`, and test TensorFlow Lite runtime installation using
+To verify the installation of TensorFlow Lite, run `python` with the following command
 ```python
 from tflite_runtime.interpreter import Interpreter
 ```
 If there is no error messages, the installation is successful.

-* Others

 Other python packages such as `argparse`, `protobuf` are also recommended for installation, as they will simplify the python code programming in later stages.
-Use `pip install` to install these packages similarly.
+Use `pip install <package-name>` to install these packages.

-## Getting Familiar with TensorFlow Lite with Demonstration Models
+## Getting familiar with TensorFlow Lite using demonstration examples

-Demonstration models can be found online [here](https://www.tensorflow.org/lite/examples "TensorFlow Lite Examples").
-These pre-trained demonstration models are widely used for tutorial and they are great for one to get familiar of using TensorFlow Lite on an IoT device.
-In this project, object detection demo is used for quick setup of the IoT device.
+Demonstration examples can be found from [TensorFlow](https://www.tensorflow.org/lite/examples "TensorFlow Lite Examples").
+These examples are great for one to get familiar of using TensorFlow Lite on IoT devices.

+In this project, object detection demonstration example is used which helps with the setup of the IoT device, and this sample example is included in `sample-example/`.

 ---

-## Work Package 1: Kitchen image capturing and pre-processing
+## Work Package 1: Kitchen images capturing and processing

-The purpose of this work package is mainly to collect images of a kitchen, pre-process these images, and label them with fire and human posiitons.
+The purpose of this work package is mainly to automatically collect massive images from a kitchen and carry out necessary image processing.
+These pictures are later transferred to a separate server for image labeling.

-### Collecting images

 There are multiple ways to program a piece of python code to collect massive JPG files taken from the Raspberry Pi Camera.
 To name a few, it is possible to use `PiCamera` package as used in the `test_camera.py` program, or use `VideoCapture` tool provided by `opencv-python`.
 Both of the above approaches should satisfy the purpose.
 Notice that `VideoCapture` approach is more general in the sense that it can be used not only on Raspberry Pi but also other devices as long as it has a camera.
 Therefore, `VideoCapture` approach is adopted for collecting images in this project.

-### Labeling images
+---

+## Work Package 2: Images labeling

 Labeling of images are done not on the IoT device, but on the server with a specific tool.

+---

+## Work Package 3: ANN training

+---

+## Work Package 4: Human and fire detection on IoT device

+---

+## Work Package 5: Alarms messaging

 ---